What is foster care?

 Can I be licensed by more than one agency?

-No. You cannot be licensed by more than one foster care agency at a time or be a licensed daycare provider while serving as a treatment foster parent.
+No. You cannot be licensed by more than one foster care agency at a time or have licensed daycare in the home while serving as a treatment foster parent.

 Can we ever adopt a foster child?